How Many Pay Stubs for a Mortgage? Lender Requirements [2026 Guide]

 How Lenders Use Pay Stubs to Calculate Your Mortgage DTI

-Mortgage lenders use two DTI calculations: the front-end ratio (housing costs only) and the back-end ratio (all debts).
-Both use your gross income from pay stubs.
+Mortgage lenders use two Debt-to-Income (DTI) calculations: the front-end ratio (housing costs only) and the back-end ratio (all debts).
+Both use your gross income directly from your pay stubs.

 Mortgage DTI Example: